-66. Tramways in the GB are almost entirely operated on the 'line-of-sight' principle that places the driver in control of the vehicle and relies on them to manage the speed to a level that the tram can be braked to a stand before striking a reasonably visible stationary obstruction ahead; this is the same principle on which cars, buses and lorries are driven on roads.
+68. Tramways in the GB are almost entirely operated on the 'line-of-sight' principle that places the driver in control of the vehicle and relies on them to manage the speed to a level that the tram can be braked to a stand before striking a reasonably visible stationary obstruction ahead; this is the same principle on which cars, buses and lorries are driven on roads.
 This has traditionally been accepted as a valid operating model but the event on the Croydon system in 2016 has raised questions over the degree to which simple reliance on driver behaviour remains appropriate.
 The industry is continuing to investigate technical methods to monitor and, in some cases, intervene automatically (e.g. speed control).

-- 67. Some tramways operate using single bi-directional sections of route, and the use of 'SPAS' warning lights and speed limits is important in controlling collision risk in these areas.
-Similar features are also used on some tramways at converging junctions. - 68.
-The management of tram despatch from platforms remains an area of concern, where drivers need to both concentrate on rear-views down the vehicle side to check for trapped passengers, as well as looking ahead to ensure their route is clear.
-There have been a number of incidents in recent years of 'trap and drag', or drivers looking back and not forward when pulling away from tram stops. - 69.
-Activity: ORR will encourage the application of effective and reasonably practicable driver supervision systems, though we recognise that these may differ from tramway to tramway depending on the operational and technical characteristics in each case.
+69. Some tramways operate using single bi-directional sections of route, and the use of signal passed at stop ('SPAS') warning lights and speed limits is important in controlling collision risk in these areas.
+Similar features are also used on some tramways at converging junctions.

+70. The management of tram despatch from platforms remains an area of concern, where drivers need to both concentrate on rear-views down the vehicle side to check for trapped passengers, as well as looking ahead to ensure their route is clear.
+There have been a number of incidents in recent years of 'trap and drag', or drivers looking back and not forward when pulling away from tram stops.

+71. Activity: ORR will encourage the application of effective and reasonably practicable driver supervision systems, though we recognise that these may differ from tramway to tramway depending on the operational and technical characteristics in each case.
 We will also continue to examine despatch policies and driver training in this area.

-Chapter 12: Health and Safety by Design - Trams and Tramways
+Chapter 12: Health and safety by design - trams and tramways

-- 70. Requirement under regulation 6(6) of ROGS that if there is no 'transport operator' in place while a system or project is being developed then a responsible person takes on some of their duties.
+72. Requirement under regulation 6(6) of ROGS that if there is no 'transport operator' in place while a system or project is being developed then a responsible person takes on some of their duties.
 Those duties are the ones in paragraph 6(4) of ROGS to undertake Safety Verification (SV).
-In the tramway sector it is often a Local Authority body that begins the promotion and development of a new tramway or extension to an existing system, and in those cases this duty falls on that body. - 71.
-SV requires transport operator to ensure that health and safety considerations are incorporated into their design processes.
+In the tramway sector it is often a Local Authority body that begins the promotion and development of a new tramway or extension to an existing system, and in those cases this duty falls on that body.

+73. SV requires a transport operator to ensure that health and safety considerations are incorporated into their design processes.
 SV is therefore entirely compatible with and a part of good Health and Safety by Design practice.
 The Competent Person required under SV is there to advise and comment on the application of standards and good practice and to help decide on the assessment and acceptance criteria for projects.

-- 72. SV does not apply to all tramway projects, there is a risk and difference test built into the system, but nevertheless whether formal SV is used with a Competent Person, or whether there is advice taken from an Independent Safety Advisor, the function of having some external advice can be a valuable role to help guide a project toward good practice and ensure that this is implemented properly. - 73.
-Activity: Where there are new tramway works or substantial upgrade programmes ORR will expect to see opportunities takes to design out risks to health and safety at an early stage where this is reasonably practicable, and that Safety Verification is implemented properly in those projects where it is applicable.
+74. SV does not apply to all tramway projects, there is a risk and difference test built into the system to decide if it applies, but nevertheless whether formal SV is used with a Competent Person, or whether there is advice taken from an Independent Safety Advisor, the function of having some external advice can be a valuable role to help guide a project toward good practice and ensure that this is implemented properly.